jamarphi/pen_engine/ext/ai/README.md

 Agents act within an environment with a set of actions using a model.
 Agents are based on the DynaQ+ architecture.
 Agents should have all the information they would need in each state in order to make a decision within the environment.
+For situations where there is an infinite number of states within a range, such as a pixel array for images, FreeAgents should be used.
+If FreeAgents are used, then sections 1.2 and 1.3 do not apply.

 To define an Agent, do:

 	pen::ai::Agent* agent = new pen::ai::Agent();